bbellanger/birds_network/README.md

 ```bash
 pyenv virtualenv 3.9.10 myenv
 ```
-E) To activate the newly created virtual environment, run:
+5) To activate the newly created virtual environment, run:
 ```bash
 pyenv activate myenv
 ```

+### Create a python virtual environment with the necessary packages
-2) In the project folder, create a virtual environment.
+1) In the project folder, create a virtual environment.

 ```bash
 python -m venv venv
 ```

-3) Activate the python virtual environment and install python modules from the 'requirements.txt' list.
+2) Activate the python virtual environment and install python modules from the 'requirements.txt' list.

 ```bash
 source venv/bin/activate
 python -m pip install -r requirements.txt
 ```

-4) Use Jupyter lab/notebook to vizualize an detailed example of the script.
+3) Use Jupyter lab/notebook to vizualize an detailed example of the script.

 ## Next updates

 The goal is to change the form of the node depending on the sex of the bird, the color for alive birds and directionality from parents to offspring using arrows.